In this article, we’ll go through every Recon character in Apex Legends for Season 17 and rank them from worst to best.

 4. Vantage

-Vantage is a decent Legend in Season 16 with a huge fanbase.
+Vantage is a decent Legend in Season 19 with a huge fanbase.
 She was introduced in Season 14 and is the latest Recon character in the category.
-Currently, she is the only Recon Legend without any kind of modifications since her debut.
+Currently, she is the only Recon Legend who hasn’t gone through major ability modifications.

-She is the only one with mobility advantage among all the Recon Legend, thanks to her Tactical: Echo Location.
-She can take high grounds and scout for enemies and good playable positions.
+Thanks to her Tactical Echo Location, she is the only one with a mobility advantage among all the Recon Legends.
+She can take the high ground and scout for enemies and good playable positions.
 Her Spotter’s Lens is a pretty neat Passive that allows her to see a bullet drop indicator to determine where the shots will land for snipers and marksman rifles.

 Despite having pretty good abilities, Vantage does not fit very well in the current meta.
 Moreover, her abilities are only useful in the early to mid-game.
 As a result, most players prefer to opt-in for other Recon Legends than Vantage in most scenarios.